-- A. The school board recognizes the significant problems created by drug, alcohol, and cannabis use in society in general, and the public schools in particular.
-The school board further recognizes the important contribution that the public schools have in shaping the youth of today into the adults of tomorrow. - B. The school board believes that a work environment free of drug, alcohol, and cannabis use will be not only safer, healthier, and more productive but also more conducive to effective learning.
-To provide such an environment, the purpose of this policy is to provide authority so that the school board may require all employees and/or job applicants to submit to drug, alcohol, and cannabis testing in accordance with the provisions of this policy and as provided in federal law and Minnesota Statutes, sections 181.950-181.957.
+- A. The school board recognizes the significant problems created by drug and alcohol use in society in general, and the public schools in particular.
+The school board further recognizes the important contribution that the public schools have in shaping the youth of today into the adults of tomorrow. - B. The school board believes that a work environment free of drug and alcohol use will be not only safer, healthier, and more productive but also more conducive to effective learning.
+Therefore, to provide such an environment, the purpose of this policy is to provide authority so that the school board may require all employees and/or job applicants to submit to drug and alcohol testing in accordance with the provisions of this policy and as provided in federal law and Minn.
+Stat. §§ 181.950-181.957.